EricZinda/Perplexity/backlog.md

         - Figure out what happened here
             --------------- 2024-07-14 23:05:57.968165 - ip-10-0-0-74.ec2.internal@1013: Interface:REST-, AfterInteractionData: YTd1N2h1NHp5aGpseW01cXpsbQ==-230557968143.backup
-USER: Eat now
-('today',) is not thing
-Host: How can I help you today?
-Issue 1: Eat is not a verb
-    - Scenarios:
-        "eat lunch"
-        etc.
-            Issue 2:
             - USER: Could i have a table for two please.
                 Sorry, did you mean to say something?
                 Host: How can I help you today?

         - Need a cleaner ending that isn't so open ended since it just causes failures
         - USER: What are the daily specials?